Gwyn Thomas (poet)

-Gwyn Thomas (2 September 1936 – 13 April 2016) was a Welsh poet and academic.
+Gwyn Thomas, FLSW (2 September 1936 – 13 April 2016) was a Welsh poet and academic.
 He was the second National Poet of Wales, holding the role between 2006 and 2008.

 Early life and education

 Born in Tanygrisiau, Gwynedd, and brought up there and in Blaenau Ffestiniog, Thomas was educated at Ysgol Sir Ffestiniog, University of Wales, Bangor and Jesus College, Oxford; Prof Thomas was Emeritus Professor of Welsh at the University of Wales, Bangor.

 Career

 Thomas published 16 volumes of poetry, several volumes of work as a literary and cultural critic and also translated the Mabinogion into English.
 His first work as a poet Chwerwder yn y Ffynhonnau ("Bitterness in the Fountains") was published in 1962, while his last, Hen Englynion - Diweddariadau, was published in 2015 by Barddas.
 As a literary and cultural critic, he published several volumes of essays, critiques, adaptations and translations, including the classic Y Traddodiad Barddol – a study of the classic poetic tradition of Wales.
 Thomas was also involved with the film industry in Wales, and helped pioneer techniques to combine poetry and film.

 In 2006, Thomas published his autobiography, entitled Bywyd Bach (Small Life), having been asked to contribute to the series Cyfres y Cewri (Series of the Giants).

 Also in 2006, Thomas was appointed National Poet of Wales by Academi, replacing Wales first national poet Gwyneth Lewis.
 Thomas said he would use the 12-month appointment to draw attention to the work of Welsh poets.

 Thomas provided the words for many "inspirational" books and added his touch to a photographic book entitled Blaenau Ffestiniog.

 As Welsh National Poet, Thomas was commissioned to write five stanzas celebrating the opening in June 2009 of Hafod Eryri, the new summit building at the top of Snowdon.
 Inscribed on the buildings and windows, in both English and Welsh, they read: